Vinayakrai/Fish-Mania/README.md

-# 🎣 Fishing Game Deluxe
+# 🎣 Fish Mania

-**Fishing Game Deluxe** is a fun and interactive 2D browser game where players drop a hook to catch colorful fish and avoid trash underwater — all while racing against the clock!
+**Fish Mania** is a fun and interactive 2D browser game where players drop a hook to catch colorful fish and avoid trash underwater — all while racing against the clock!
 Includes floating score effects, quirky humor, high scores, and celebratory confetti for winners!

 ---